 If you are concerned about the need to protect your computer or network from viruses and malware – you are right!
 Malware, Viruses, Hacking, Email Exploits are all on the rise.

 The offenders are getting more and more creative in their approach to infiltrating your computer and causing damage or holding your organisation to ransom.

 By observing some simple IT security practices you can protect your business.

 Users receiving a lot of spam are at high risk.
 Even the most trained professional can still make mistakes and click on well-disguised links.

 The spammers are getting more and more creative.
 They research what users are likely to click on in different countries.
 For instance, here in Australia, we receive spam emails pretending to be from Energex, Auspost, Seek, all the major banks, or from any company that you are likely to receive emails from.
 If you are unsure of any email you have received, do not follow the link, but rather notify your IT Support provider or the said organisation.

 This is on the rise.
 There have had a lot of cases of RDP hacking in the last few months.
-Once the hacker has infiltrated your computer, they have freedom to do what they choose with your informations.
+Once the hacker has infiltrated your computer, they have the freedom to do what they choose with your information.

 - Use strong passwords

 - Use our 2FA – Two Factor Authentication product